edwardyun14/path/README.md

 `python -m pip install shapely`
 or whatever python package manager you use

+Depending on your python installation, you might need to install yaml as well.

 #### Usage
-To use the ROS pacakge, start roscore, and then run publisher.py in python2, passing the file of the obstacle map in as a parameter
+To use the ROS pacakge, start roscore, and then run publisher.py in python 2.7, passing the file of the obstacle map in as a parameter
-Ex: python publisher.py my_map.json
+Ex: `python publisher.py my_map.json`